Serega6678/Tech-prog-game/Tech-prog-game-c++/README.md

 The goal of the attacking team is to kill the leader of the defending team, the goal of the defending team is to kill all the attackers.

 Patterns used:

-Markup: * Creational:
+        1 Creational:

             * Singleton           to have only one playing board

             * Abstract Factory    to make a smart army creation

-        * Descriptional:
+        2 Descriptional:

             * Decorator           to notify the player when the soldier is created

             * Composite           to be able to group several soldiers together in the squad

-        * Behavioral:
+        3 Behavioral:

             * COR                 to make smart and adjustable gameflow

             * Visitor             to diplay playing board

 Also you can find the architecture of my game in * Scheme.png * file.

 In * Finished Game * folder you can find the finished version of the game.
 In * Game to test * folder you can find the same version of the game and the testing script to prevent any bugs appearing in the final version.

-* installing script.sh * installs everything you need to play the game, * building script.sh * builds the game and checks if all the tests were successfully completed.
+installing script.sh installs everything you need to play the game, * building script.sh * builds the game and checks if all the tests were successfully completed.

 Alternatively, you can use * play game.sh * script to build the final game version to avoid running any unit tests.